Skip to content

 Answer: Larry Bird.

-Why it stumps people: MVP three straight years (1984-1986), Coach of the Year with the Pacers (1998), and Executive of the Year with the Pacers (2012).
-Nobody else has even come close to this triple.
+MVP three straight years (1984-1986).
+Coach of the Year with the Pacers (1998).
+Executive of the Year with the Pacers (2012).
+Three different jobs, three top honors, one person.
+Nobody else has gotten anywhere near the triple.

 22. Which team has the longest championship drought in NBA history among active franchises?
 (Hard)